surajbhat316/Python/README.md

 # Python
-Comprises of a bunch of cPython Code
+Comprises of a bunch of Python Code